 There are two reasons for that: First, cheap gas also takes market share away from clean energy.
 Even though gas's carbon footprint is about half that of coal, it's obviously not as low as sources like wind, solar, or nuclear, and is therefore never an adequate permanent substitute for them.
-Second, the combination of cheap gas and no new energy efficiency policies means total tural gas means the world uses more of it.
-The increased consumption comes in part because natural gas replaces more expensive fuels (by 2050, it replaces 18 percent of coal and 17 percent of low-carbon sources).
-Gas consumption also increases in this scenario because total energy use increases.
-But in the subsequent rows, the blue and red lines lie close together, suggesting the difference between the scenarios-and thus the impact of widespread natural gas-is small.
-The second row shows global carbon emissions; the third shows "radiative forcing," which is scientists' metric for the greenhouse effect; and the fourth shows temperature change.
+Second, the combination of cheap gas and no new energy efficiency policies means total energy consumption goes up.
+Together, these two effects offset any carbon savings that result from a move away from coal.